Charges for Robbery Cases

 If you or someone you love is facing charges of robbery or aggravated robbery in Fort Worth, you could be facing a life sentence in prison if you are convicted.
 We are skilled litigators experienced in high-stakes criminal cases such as aggravated robbery and are prepared to help you face this enormous challenge through aggressive and efficient representation and the vigorous defense of your rights.
 Leaving no stone unturned, we'll do everything within our power to resolve your case and clear your name.

-It's imperative that you contact an extremely knowledgeable attorney from The Alband Law Firm immediately.
+It's imperative that you contact an extremely knowledgeable attorney from Alband, Lane & Balderama immediately.